pydantic/pydantic/README.md

 [`pydantic_core/_types.py`](./pydantic_core/_types.py) for more information on the python API, beyond that, [`tests/`](./tests) provide a large number of examples of usage.

-If you want to contribute to pydantic-core, you'll some other make commands:
+If you want to contribute to pydantic-core, you'll want to use some other make commands:
 * `make build-dev` to build the package during development
 * `make build-prod` to perform an optimised build for benchmarking
 * `make test` to run the tests